rails/rails/guides/source/action_controller_overview.md

 After reading this guide, you will know:

-* Follow the flow of a request through a controller.
+* How to follow the flow of a request through a controller.
-* Understand why and how to store data in the session or cookies.
+* Why and how to store data in the session or cookies.
-* Work with filters to execute code during request processing.
+* How to work with filters to execute code during request processing.
-* Use Action Controller's built-in HTTP authentication.
+* How to use Action Controller's built-in HTTP authentication.
-* Stream data directly to the user's browser.
+* How to stream data directly to the user's browser.
-* Filter sensitive parameters so they do not appear in the application's log.
+* How to filter sensitive parameters so they do not appear in the application's log.
-* Deal with exceptions that may be raised during request processing.
+* How to deal with exceptions that may be raised during request processing.

 --------------------------------------------------------------------------------